WICG/file-system-access/proposals/CloudIdentifier.md

 ### Non-Goals

-This proposal does not plan to provide a standardized way for CSP’s web APIs to
+This proposal does **not** plan to provide a way for web apps to
-* give access permissions to these files/directories.
+* provide permission to these files/directories.
 * interact (fetch/modify/etc) with these files/directories.
 * provide additional meta-data (e.g. sync status)

-Instead, it should only generate an opaque identifier for a file/directory so that web apps can then interact with these individual CSPs’ web APIs on the same file/directory.
-Obtaining the required access permissions on that file is delegated to the web app.
+across various different CSP backend APIs.

-Web apps might only support one specific CSP.
-When supporting multiple CSPs, each CSP will require their own implementation, although semantically they would likely perform similar steps.
+This new web API just serves as bridge between the CSP's local sync clients and the web app to retrieve a unique identifier for a file/directory.
+Obtaining the required permissions on that file/directory or actually reading/writing contents to it via CSP backend API is delegated to the web app's own implementation for each CSP.
+The `getCloudIdentifiers()` might also return `FileSystemCloudIdentifier`s for CSPs the web app does not support.

 ## Design